nur-syahirah/nur-syahirah/README.md

  <h5>2013 - Collaborated with Temasek Polytechnic's Library for Major Project - TP Library App </h5>
     <p>
       For the major project, my team and I collaborated with the Temasek Polytechnic IIT school and Temasek Polytechnic          Library to update the new version of the TP library mobile app (Version 3).
-Our tasks included resolving all detected issues and user feedback,             debugging existing functions, and implementing new functions.
+Our tasks included resolving detected          issues and user feedback,debugging existing functions, and implementing new functions.
     </p>

    <p>For my contribution, I was in charge of:</p>